Close up of Tradescantia fluminensis

 Wandering Willy growing on the forest floor

-Apply Lawnpro Hydrocotyle Control.
-Hydrocotyle weedkiller kills off broadleaf weeds and leave grass unaffected.
+Apply Yates Hydrocotyle Killer which kills off broadleaf weeds and leaves grass unaffected.
 Be careful when applying in garden beds as other plants that aren’t grasses will be effected.

 Mixing your weedkiller with Sprayfix increases the effectiveness, as it helps the active ingredients stick and penetrate the surface of the leaf.
 This is useful in this case as the glossy surface of the leaf can make it harder to kill.